-Mukha (locally known as Gomira) dances or Palas (musical folk theatres), are ritualistic dances.
+Gomira (locally known as Mukha Nach) performances or Palas (musical folk theatres), are ritualistic dances.
 The performers treat each mask philosophically, by considering it as the Mukha (face), rather than a Mukhosh (mask) – the belief being that it comes alive as soon as one puts it on.
-Traditionally, the Rajbangshi community is engaged in the dance.
-There are no fixed dates for organizing these dances, but each village organizes at least one Gambhira dance during the months of Chaitra – Ashad (April – July) according to their convenience, at a central location which is usually the village temple.
+Traditionally, the Rajbanshi community is engaged in the dance.
+There are no fixed dates for organizing these dances, but each village organizes at least one Gomira dance during the months of Chaitra – Ashad (April – July) according to their convenience, at a central location which is usually the village temple.
 The dances are organized to appease the village deity, Goddess Chandi and usher in her blessings.

 The performances provide them with livelihood support, however minimum.
 The youth in the region are taking a renewed interest in pursuing and promoting the tradition; a positive angle that can keep the tradition alive.

-Total 75 Khon artists from Dakshin Dinajpur are covered under the RCCH initiative.
+Total 75 Mukha dance artists from Dakshin Dinajpur are covered under the RCCH initiative.